fly-apps/globe-request-mapper/ARTICLE.md

 ### How do the nodes communicate?

 Whenever a node joins all of the globes need to recieve the coordinates of it in order to plot it.
-This is common functionality and there are many solutions to it, Elixir School provides a [great overview](https://elixirschool.com/en/lessons/advanced/otp-distribution/) of some of them.
+This is common functionality and there are many solutions to it, Elixir School has a [great overview](https://elixirschool.com/en/lessons/advanced/otp-distribution/) of some of them.
 One of the easiests methods is the built in [RPC functionality](https://erlang.org/doc/man/rpc.html) Erlang has.
 The RPC function `multicall` is given a list of nodes, then it calls a function on the given nodes.

 Whenever a node joins the cluster it broadcasts a join event.
 All of the nodes then use `multicall` to call a function on all of the nodes they are connected.
 This function returns the coordinates of node.
 Now each node can pass the coordinates to all of the clients connected to it.